Peace Officer Services

 - The Environmental Protection and Enhancement Act

-Community Peace Officers enforce weights and measures to ensure that companies operating in Flagstaff County are working within legal allowances, therefore protecting the infrastructure from damage and improving safety on our roadways.
+Community Peace Officers enforce weights and measures to ensure that road users operating in Flagstaff County are working within legal allowances, therefore protecting the infrastructure from damage and increasing safety on our roadways.

-Flagstaff County Peace Officers are contracted to provide enforcement services to several urban municipalities within the County.
+Flagstaff County Peace Officers are contracted to provide enforcement services for the urban municipalities within the County.

 Peace Officer Tips